 LHSS grants are one part of LHSS's approach to strengthen sustainable host country health systems capacity.
 Through grants under contract, LHSS engages with local institutions and organizations to build their capacity, developing their administrative and management capabilities to compete for and implement direct awards from USAID and/or other clients and donors.
 This work represents an essential aspect of sustainable health systems strengthening at the local level.
-Grants under contract has a total budget of up to $20 million over the five-year life of the project.

 The LHSS grants program is designed for non-governmental organizations (NGOs), not-for-profit and for-profit private entities, and local partner government organizations.
 NGOs are organizations that act neither in governmental capacity nor as agents of the government.
 Both U.S. and non-U.S. NGOs and private commercial entities are eligible to receive grant funding.
 LHSS accepts grant applications from not-for-profit and for-profit organizations as well as government entities (for in-kind grants only).